Information concerning GDPR as this relates to the TTP Group

 - As a member of the TTP you acknowledge that your TTP membership details may be used by other TTP members and by employees of Micro Focus or SUSE to make contact with you during or subsequent to your membership of the group.

-- The security and privacy of your data is important to us and will be controlled by Micro Focus policies as referenced on their website www.microfocus.com.
+- The security and privacy of your data is important to us and will be influenced by Micro Focus policies as referenced on their website www.microfocus.com.

-- TTP member data will not be given to third parties or to sponsors or partners of the TTP Group.
-However on occasion we may send you emails created by partners and sponsors concerning topics which we feel will be of value to you as a member of the TTP Group.
+- TTP member data will not be given to Micro Focus, SUSE or third parties or to sponsors or partners of the TTP Group.
+However on occasion we may send you emails created by ourselves, partners and sponsors concerning topics which we feel will be of value to you as a member of the TTP Group.

-- If you ask to leave the TTP group your membership details will be deleted from the TTP membership files and your rights to access all of the TTP information on the TTP website and academic only information on the Micro Focus website will be removed.
+- If you ask to leave the TTP group your membership details will be deleted from the TTP membership files and your rights to access all of the TTP information on the TTP website and academic only information on the TTP website will be removed.

 - If you ask to simply leave the TTP Forum or Mailman Mailing list you will be deleted from the Forum and Mailman Mailing List.
 Deleted in this context means that you will no longer be able to post messages within the Forum, read messages within the Forum, post messages to the Mailing List or receive mail from the Mailing List.